sircaffe/chip8emu/README.md

 # Goal of this project
 With so many Chip-8 emulators out there, what is the point of another one?
 The answer is simple: to learn.
 Essentially, this project is purely for learning purposes.
-It is not intended to be used after completion nor to be fully functional.
+It is not expected to be used after completion nor to be fully functional.

+>[!warning] In early stages of development!

 # Quick Get Started
 ```shell